 The default grade for the majority of CNC-machined HDPE applications.
 It offers a balanced combination of stiffness, chemical resistance, and machinability at the lowest cost in the family.
 Forms clean chips, holds acceptable surface finishes with standard carbide tooling, and machines efficiently on both milling and turning equipment.

-Specify Standard HDPE when:the part requires chemical resistance, low moisture uptake, or food-contact compliance, and tolerances are ±0.25 mm or wider.
-Suitable for housings, fittings, spacers, fluid handling components, and general structural parts.
+the part requires chemical resistance, low moisture uptake, or dimensional stability in wet environments, and tolerances are ±0.25 mm or wider.

 High Molecular Weight HDPE (HMW-HDPE)